-In early 2017, PRISM determined that its iron deposit would be amenable for the production of carbonyl iron powder using a commercially-proven process, with secondary recovery of vanadium and possibly cobalt.
-After several positive tests at a Canadian pilot facility, PRISM is planning to conduct a comprehensive feasibility study with its technology provider, expected to commence in Q2 2018.
+In early 2017, PRISM determined that its iron deposit would be amenable for the production of carbonyl iron powder using a commercially-proven process, with secondary recovery of vanadium and cobalt.
+After several positive tests at a Canadian pilot facility, PRISM is planning to conduct a comprehensive feasibility study with its technology provider, expected to be completed by Q4 2019.

 Lithium-rich brines in Devonian-age oil and gas reservoirs underlie PRISM's Clear Hills permits supported by several regional studies and government reports.
 The company is currently evaluating the formation brines to determine the most effective method to extract, concentrate and refine the lithium into battery-grade lithium carbonate for use in rechargeable batteries for electric automobiles and consumer products.
 PRISM has aligned itself with a Canadian water processing company with expertise in the rapid and real-time extraction of impurities from water including minerals such as lithium.

-After successful preliminary tests revealed the efficient concentration of lithium from a reservoir brine sample on PRISM's permit using the leading-edge patented technology, the company quadrupled its permit-holdings in the Peace Region and now hold a 100% undivided interest in 1.88 million acres, the largest contiguous block of metallic and industrial mineral permits held in Alberta today.
-Further feasibility work on PRISM's lithium potential will be conducted throughout 2018 including a technology demonstration pilot.
+After successful preliminary tests revealed the efficient concentration of lithium from a reservoir brine sample on PRISM's permit using the leading-edge patented technology, the company quadrupled its permit-holdings in the Peace Region and now hold a 100% undivided interest in 1.91 million acres (776,322 hectares), the largest contiguous block of metallic and industrial mineral permits held in Alberta today.
+Further feasibility work on PRISM's lithium potential will be conducted throughout 2019, including a technology demonstration pilot.